Contact us now to learn more about our scholarships and installment plans.

 Key Resources for Renters

-Residential Tenancy Branch (RTB) – The RTB provides legal information, dispute resolution services, and guidance on rental laws in BC.
+Residential Tenancy Branch (RTB) – This provincial office is the primary source for information on rental law.
+It provides details on tenant and landlord responsibilities, explains dispute resolution procedures, and offers practical guidance.
 Visit the Residential Tenancy Branch website for more details.

 Health and Wellness for International Students